 Paris braces for floods as swollen Seine inches higher

-PARIS: Paris was on high alert Saturday (Jan 27) as the swollen Seine continued to creep higher, with forecasters warning the river could stay high throughout next week, especially if more rain is dumped on France.
+PARIS: Paris was on alert on Saturday (Jan 27) as the swollen Seine crept higher, with forecasters expecting the flooding to peak before the weekend is out.

+The river reached 5.7 metres on Saturday, more than four metres above its normal height, causing headaches for commuters as well as people living near its overflowing banks.

+Tourists suffered too with the capital's famous Bateaux Mouches rivercraft out of service, and emergency services alone authorised to navigate the Seine.

+Forecasters believe it will continue to rise, peaking at 5.9 metres on Sunday night or Monday, but not quite reaching the 2016 high of 6.1 metres, when the Louvre museum was forced to close its doors for four days.

+But the world's most visited museum was on high alert on Saturday, along with the Musee d'Orsay and Orangerie galleries, with the lower level of the Louvre's Islamic arts wing closed to visitors.

-Leaks started to appear in some basements Friday, while some residents on the city's outskirts were forced to travel by boat through waterlogged streets.
+Leaks had started to appear in some basements on Friday, while some residents on the city's outskirts were forced to travel by boat through waterlogged streets.

-The Louvre, Musee d'Orsay and Orangerie museums are on high alert, with the lower level of the Louvre's Islamic arts wing closed to visitors.

-A health centre in the northwestern Parisian suburbs, where 86 patients were receiving care, had to be evacuated Friday.
+A health centre in Paris's northwestern suburbs, where 86 patients were receiving care, was also evacuated on Friday.

-Meanwhile over 650 people were evacuated from their homes in the Paris region, according to police.
+In total more than 650 people have been evacuated from their homes in the Paris region, according to police, while around 1,400 were without electricity.

-The Vigicrues flooding agency scaled back its peak predictions for the river in the capital, saying it will top out at 5.8 to 6 metres between Saturday afternoon and Sunday morning, compared with 6.2 metres previously.
+The Vigicrues flooding agency scaled back its peak predictions for the river in the capital, saying it will top out at 5.9 to 6 metres on Sunday evening at the earliest, compared with 6.2 metres previously.

-But that would still bring the Seine four to five metres above its normal height, causing headaches for commuters as well as people living near its overflowing banks.
+"Due to the spread of flooding to different tributaries, the level of the Seine in Paris will continue rising again on the weekend," said Vigicrues, adding that highest level would last for about 10 hours before slowly going down.

+The extent of the rising water levels was evident from the Seine lapping half way up the Zouave statue of a Crimean soldier on the Pont de l'Alma bridge, which locals and tourists alike snapped with cameras and phones as they went past.

 It's enough to worry Joao de Macedo, janitor at a residential building in Paris's upscale 16th Arrondissement.